pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 }
 ```

-If for example you have to do some asynchronous processing and there should be
+If, for example, you have to do some asynchronous processing, and there should be
-some aggregate code that should only be ran after all the callbacks had been
+some aggregate code that should only be run after all the callbacks have been
-completed, this is how you will do it:
+completed, this is how you’ll do it:

 ```javascript
 var array = [ ... ]; // An array with some objects